goutham24693/lonelymanarchives/_posts/openssl/2018-04-13-code-signing-verification.markdown

 <h3>What is Code Signing?</h3>
 Code signing is the process of digitally signing a software to verify the author and guarantee that the software has not been modified or corrupted since it was signed.
 Because of the potential damage that software/executable can cause to a computer system, it is important that users be able to trust code published on the network.

-The process uses a cryptographic hash to validate authenticity and integrity.
+The process uses cryptographic hash and encryption to validate authenticity and integrity.
 Cryptographic Hash Functions takes an input data and returns a fixed-size <em>digest</em>.
 Signing implementation will also require a set of asymmetrical key, which comprises of a public key and a private key.
 Public keys may be distributed widely, and private keys which are known only to the owner.
-If a message if encrypted using a public key, then it can be decrypted only by the matching private key.
+If a message is encrypted using a public key, then it can be decrypted only by the matching private key.

 <h3>Process of Signing and Verifying</h3>
 Signing requires execution of a cryptographic hash function on the software/code to produce a <em>digest</em>.
 The digest is signed with author's private key to produce a <em>signature</em> and this signature is sent to the users along with the software.
-The user again produces the digest from the software using the same hash function, and then uses the author's public key to decrypt the <em>signature</em>.
-If both digests match, then the user can be sure that the code has not been tampered with.
+The recipient of the software again produces the digest from the software using the same hash function, and then uses the author's public key to decrypt the <em>signature</em>.
+If both digests match, then the user can be sure that the software has not been tampered with.

 <h3>Example signing using openssl command line tools:</h3>
 Openssl is a general-purpose cryptography library that is free to use.
 It includes command line tools that can be used to build PKI, encrypt, decrypt and do other cryptographic operations.